ministryofjustice/hmpps-manage-users/README.md

   - Ensure that your chrome and chromedriver versions match, and are set in the build.gradle file.

-  - Open a Spock Specification (`uk.gov.justice.digital.hmpps.keyworker.specs.LoginSpecification` for example).
+  - Open a Spock Specification (`uk.gov.justice.digital.hmpps.manageusers.specs.LoginSpecification` for example).

   - The IDE gutter should now display the green 'run' icons for both the class and each of its test methods.